Sarah Harding: 2002–2009: Popstars: The Rivals and Girls Aloud

+2009–2015: Reunion with Girls Aloud, disbandment and acting

 In December 2009, Harding appeared on MTV's Sarah Harding in 24 Hours.
 Harding and her then-boyfriend, DJ Tom Crayne, also launched a new nightclub named Kanaloa.
 Harding's guest vocals appear alongside Kanobby on the Roger Sanchez and Far East Movement track "2Gether"; she also appears in snippets of the music video.
 Harding then filmed Run for Your Wife in which she played one of the wives of the lead character, John Smith.
 The film was released on 14 February 2013.

 After three years of hiatus, Girls Aloud reunited in 2012 to celebrate their tenth anniversary together.
 The group released the single "Something New" in November, with proceeds being donated to Children in Need.
 Their second greatest hits anthology Ten was released on 26 November 2012, followed by the single "Beautiful Cause You Love Me".
 In 2013, the group embarked on Ten: The Hits Tour.
 Shortly after the tour, the group announced their split.

 Harding first revealed that she was working on her debut album in March 2010.
 She named Lady Gaga as her biggest influence.
 Despite this, an album never materialised.
 Harding restated her plans to release a solo album in 2013 and said that she had been "writing and experimenting with different sounds in the studio."
 In an interview in 2014.
 She said, "I'm doing all sorts of stuff at the moment [...]
 A lot of it is music, music, music.".
 In July 2015 her first solo release, "Threads", was announced; it was released on 7 August.

 She made a guest appearance on the ITV soap opera Coronation Street as Joni Preston, the wife of Robert Preston (Tristan Gemmill).
 The character made a few appearances in July and August 2015 as her marriage to Robert disintegrated when he began an affair with ex-wife Tracy Barlow (Kate Ford).

+In 2014, Harding competed on the BBC's Saturday night gymnastics show Tumble, in which she came third.
+She also participated in season 10 of BBC's Celebrity MasterChef in 2015.

+On 16 August 2015, Harding released her debut single, "Threads".
+It debuted and peaked at number 2 on the UK Physical Singles Chart, one week later.